 Environmental, peace, societal and women’s issues have often been the focus of Christa’s sculptural work, gleaned from time working for nuclear weapons abolition, and peace groups.
 Often her works are created as a cathartic process, in the end hoping to inspire deeper enquiry in the viewer.
 Some pieces are figurative, or abstract – and others inspired by creation theories and myths from different cultures.
 Christa prefers working in marble and limestone, with some brucite and chlorite on the side.
 She often blocks out marble pieces using an air hammer, angle grinder and/or die grinder, then works with hand tools to design and finish.
 Her favourite tools remain her original three hand-made chisels, and a sweet Italian steel mallet.

 A multi-talented sculptor, noted for his ability to transform a wide variety of types of stone into sculptures of unique form and spirit.

-Inspired by nature and working with marble, granite, driftwood and other materials such as chicken wire.
+Inspired by nature and working with marble, granite, wood and chicken wire.

 wood, steel, stone